laurieroy/songs-react-redux/README.md

 # Songs - React - Redux
-Example project to display song info
+Example project to display song info, is overkill to use redux, just a demo to show wiring them up together

 # Getting Started with Create React App